-- a) In instances of non-compliance to this Code and the service level agreement the Corporation will impose disciplinary sanctions against the authority; - b) The sanctions can include removal of any rewards in terms of the service level agreement or in extreme cases the replacement of traffic law enforcement services by services employed by the Corporation; - c) The sanctions may include the transfer of one or more officers from a unit, division, station, project, department and or province to assist the authority to comply with the service level agreement; - d) Counselling and assistance will be provided to authorities before any disciplinary sanctions are imposed; and - e) Sanctions will be imposed in compliance with Section 33 of the RTMC Act, regardless of whether the traffic law enforcement authority is performing its duties under a service level agreement or not.
+- In instances of non-compliance to the code and the service level agreement the Corporation will impose disciplinary sanctions against the authority. - b) The sanctions can include removal of any rewards in terms of the service level agreement or in extreme cases the replacement of traffic law enforcement services by services employed by the Corporations. - c) The sanctions may include the transfer of one or more officers from a Unit, division, station, project, department and or province to assist the authority to comply with the service agreement. - d) Counselling and assistance will be provided to authorities before any disciplinary sanctions are imposed. - e) Sanctions will be imposed in compliance with Section 33 of the RTMC Act, regardless of whether the traffic law enforcement authority is performing its duties under a Service Level Agreement or not as follow: - The Shareholders Committee may, where it reasonably suspects that any provincial authority or local government body has failed to comply with the national road traffic law enforcement code- - a) request and obtain information and documents pertaining to the execution of road traffic law enforcement under the control of the provincial authority or local government body in question; and - b) authorise a person to enter any building or premises under the control of the provincial authority or local government body in question for the purpose of obtaining the information and documents referred to in paragraph (a), and is entitled to all reasonable assistance by any member or employee of the provincial authority or local government body in question. - 2.
+For the purposes of subsection (1), where the Shareholders Committee establishes that-